 Definitions and Connotations of the Pertinent Translation Terms

-To answer your question, let’s first look at the meaning of the original Sanskrit term adhisthana and how it was traditionally translated into Chinese and Tibetan.
+Dr. Berzin: To answer your question, let’s first look at the meaning of the original Sanskrit term adhishthana and how it was traditionally translated into Chinese and Tibetan.

 - Thus, in some cases I have translated the term into English as an “uplifting” or “ennobling.”
 The translation “inspiration” that I have more frequently used connotes the force that brings about such a transformation or uplifting.

 The original Sanskrit term and these various translations of it that I have cited, then, refer to a position of heightened ability and power conferred by someone or something, and which resembles the position of the person or thing that confers it.
 Also connoted are the process of transformation that brings one to this position (namely, an uplifting), the action that brings about the transformation (namely, a conferral of it), the force that brings about this transformation (namely, inspiration), and how the transformation occurs (namely, by means of a brightening).